 Hello, thanks for coming here to visit my photos and thoughts.

-Go Wherever You Want: a teacher’s life and travels in three cultures
+Go Wherever You Want: eight years in three countries

 During those years abroad, I taught for three years in Guatemala City, two years in Prague in the Czech Republic, and three years in the Tokyo prefecture of Japan.
 In each place I took on a somewhat different challenge, starting with teaching high school computing and managing systems in an American school, then teaching English in a private language school, and conversational English in two universities.

 And from each location (and before and after), I enjoyed exploring cultures within and around, so many exciting and different worlds.
 Beyond those three countries are countless travel stories and photos.
 I have visited over fifty countries.

 The recent limitless possibilities of art and technology have made digital photography a fascinating medium for me.
 The altered black-and-white/color nature images on this web site have been with me for a long time, but recently became achievable with the flexibility of graphic design.
 Natural elements are in vivid color; human-made constructions in black-and-white.
 Images in the Altered Landscapes series have appeared in galleries and juried art shows in Colorado.
 Windows in the Thru the Window series have been in several galleries and shops in Colorado mountain towns.
 I have exhibited my photography in several places I have lived abroad, including a one-person show in Antigua, Guatemala.